Rethinking Learning-based Demosaicing, Denoising, and Super-Resolution Pipeline: Methodology

+We show how to make an end-to-end network follow a certain pipeline to solve the mixture problem instead of just learning a one-stage mapping.
+With the joint solution, we can \textit{simplify the sequential pipeline \pipeline as \pipelinejoint}.
+Compared to E2ENet (DN$+$SR$+$DM), we assign a specific task to each component of the network.
+Our network performs joint DN and SR in the first stage, followed by DM in the final stage.
+We achieve this pipeline by providing intermediate supervision when training an end-to-end network.
+We denote the mapping function of joint DN and SR as $\mathcal{F}_M$, and the DM mapping as $\mathcal{C}_M$. $\mathcal{F}_M$ and $\mathcal{C}_M$ can be trained jointly.
+The $l_1$-norm loss for the final output is calculated by:

+where $I^{HR}_{gt}$ represents the ground-truth HR color image of the input LR noisy raw image $M_n^{LR}$.
+We further construct an intermediate output $M^{HR}$ (the superresolved mosaic image) and propose an intermediate loss, $\mathcal{L}_{SR}$, as follows:

-where $M^{HR}_{gt}$ represents the corresponding HR noise-free mosaic image of $M_n^{LR}$.
-The SR loss term makes the first half of the network focus on denoising and SR and the second half of the network focuses on demosaicing the super-resolved mosaic image.
-Although the joint perform strategy mainly focuses on the final results, providing the supervision information of intermediate state can also optimize network performance during joint processing.
-The final objective function in our approach is
+where $M^{HR}_{gt}$ represents the ground-truth HR noise-free mosaic image and the output of $\mathcal{F}_M(M_n^{LR})$ is $M^{SR}$.
+The $\mathcal{L}_{SR}$ loss makes the first part of the network focus on joint DN and SR, and the second part on DM.
+The $\mathcal{L}_{joint}$ loss controls the fidelity of the final output.
+The final objective function is the sum of two loss terms: